 You can convert between .NET Framework streams and Windows Runtime streams, if necessary.
 For more information, see How to: Convert Between .NET Framework Streams and Windows Runtime Streams or WindowsRuntimeStreamExtensions.

 When you use the classes in the System.IO namespace, you must follow operating system security requirements such as access control lists (ACLs) to control access to files and directories.
 This requirement is in addition to any FileIOPermission requirements.
 You can manage ACLs programmatically.
-For more information, see How to: Add or Remove Access Control List Entries and ACL Technology Overview.
+For more information, see How to: Add or Remove Access Control List Entries.

 A security check is performed only when the stream is constructed.
 Therefore, do not open a stream and then pass it to less-trusted code or application domains.